Building For The Generations

-Here are some important ways you can get involved in Building for the Generations:
+Here are some important ways you can get involved in this extended Building 4 the Generations campaign:

 Next, PLAN your giving.
 Accidental giving never happens.
 Building 4 the Generations requires planned, intentional giving.
-This may mean you budget your gift on a weekly or monthly basis.
+This may mean you budget your gift on a weekly, monthly or annual basis.

 After that, PURPOSE in your heart to make your commitment a reality.
 Make your giving a commitment taken seriously by you and your family.
 Building 4 the Generations isn’t an easy task, and it will require faith and dedication.

-In this campaign, you also want to PRIORITIZE.
+In this campaign, you will need to PRIORITIZE.
 Prioritizing your gift may mean making sacrifices to your current lifestyle.
-Small sacrifices can prove to have a large impact for future generations.
-Giving up that weekly dessert or cutting back on extra things like the top TV package can help demonstrate how important this gift is to you.
+Small sacrifices can prove to have a lasting impact for future generations.
+Giving up that weekly specialty coffee or cutting back on extra things like the opting for the top cable package will help demonstrate how important this gift is to you.

 Finally, you should PLEDGE.
 This is true with financial goals, too.
-Make a written pledge to the Building for the Generations Campaign.
-By doing this, it is a reminder to you of your faith gift, and it assists the church in their ability to properly plan for the finances of the campaign.
+Make a written pledge to the Building 4 the Generations campaign.
+This will be a reminder to you of your faith gift, and it will assist the church in its ability to properly plan for the finances of the campaign.

 You should also know that Building 4 the Generations is open to receiving appreciated stock, personal property (such as jewelry, art, etc.), appreciated real property (improved or unimproved land), and/or unanticipated cash assets, such as unplanned work bonuses.
 There are so many ways to creatively give!